 - Advantages of EBC Trek in January

-- Disadvantages of EBC trek in January
+- Disadvantages of Everest Base Camp trek in January

 - Tips to consider while trekking to EBC in January